Douglas C-47 Skytrain: Postwar era

-The United States Air Force's Strategic Air Command had Skytrains in service from 1946 to 1967.
-The US Air Force's 6th Special Operations Squadron was flying the C-47 until 2008.
+The United States Air Force's (USAF) Strategic Air Command had Skytrains in service from 1946 to 1967.
+Its 6th Special Operations Squadron was flying the C-47 until 2008.

-With all of their aircraft and pilots having been part of the Indian Air Force prior to independence, both the Indian Air Force and Pakistan Air Force used C-47s to transport supplies to their soldiers fighting in the Indo-Pakistan War of 1947.
+With all of their aircraft and pilots having been part of the Royal Indian Air Force prior to independence, both the Indian Air Force and Pakistan Air Force used C-47s to transport supplies to their soldiers fighting in the Indo-Pakistan War of 1947.
+The IAF commenced its airlift of troops and supplies to Srinagar and Poonch on 27 October 1947, bringing elements of the Indian Army for deployment to forward areas.